-All students are able to develop an appreciation of Aboriginal identity and experiences - an appreciation which acknowledges and addresses racism existing in Australian society and promotes equality.
-Students have the opportunity to develop an appreciation of the unique value of Aboriginal Peoples and their cultures to both Australian identity and the global community.
+All students are able to develop an appreciation of Aboriginal identity and experiences - an appreciation which acknowledges and addresses racism existing in Australian society and promotes Students equality. can develop an appreciation of the unique value of Aboriginal Peoples and their cultures to both Australian identity and the alobal community.
 Students develop recognition of the fundamental importance of land and spirituality to all Aboriginal Peoples.
-They also develop an understanding of the importance of autonomv and selfdetermination to the future of both Aboriginal and non-Aboriginal people.
-In these ways, students become informed active and advocates for a just and inclusive society.
+They also develop an understanding of the of and importance autonomy selfdetermination to the future of both Aboriginal and non-Aboriginal people.
+In these ways, students become active and informed advocates for a just and inclusive society.

 The core topics studied are Aboriginal Identities and Aboriginal Autonomy.

 Other topics studied include:

-- Aboriginal Visual Arts, Aboriginal
+- Aboriginal Visual Arts, Aboriginal Performing Arts

-Performing Arts

 - Aboriginal Peoples and the Media

 - Aboriginal Oral and Written Expression

 - Aboriginal Film and Television

 - Aboriginal Peoples and Sport

-Aboriginal Studies Society and Culture Studies of Religion 2
+Aboriginal Studies Society and Culture Studies of Religion 2.